dcrlabs/dcrdata-web/README.md

-# stats-decred
+# dcrdata-web

-This is a Vue.js based front end to [dcrdata](https://github.com/dcrdata/dcrdata).
+This is a Vue.js based front end to [dcrdata](https://github.com/decred/dcrdata).

 A build of latest master is deployed at https://dcr-data.netlify.com/#/